cturnerbridger/Online-Data-Analyst/README.md

 > describe(sales_value.ln)
 > hist(sales_value.ln)
 ```
-Turns out that this has a log normal distrobution.
+Turns out that this has a lognormal distribution.

 Look at the trend: formulate hypothesis', areas of opportunity and recommendations from this

 ##Overall points
-(1) Sumary wk 26: 2% points w/w  acceleration in cart value (2) Opptertunities: Region 7 shows potential with a high avg. cart value (3) Threats: Region 5 has seen a higher than normal drop in cart value in wk 23 - we need to understand this.
+*Summary wk 26: 2 ppt w/w acceleration in cart value
+*Opportunities: Region 7 shows potential with a high avg. cart value
+*Threats: Region 5 has seen a higher than normal drop in cart value in wk 23 - we need to understand this.

 Create a presentation!